Site icon Master of Code Global

 To capitalize on this potential, AI-driven tools can be applied to:

-Such an approach yields significant benefits for collection businesses, including:
+Such an approach yields significant benefits for businesses, including:

 #2.
 Personalized Negotiation and Payment Plan Creation